Praveenpondugala/Praveenpondugala/README.md

 🚀 What I'm Building*
 I'm constantly working on exciting projects that leverage modern web technologies.

-Currently, I'm particularly focused on:
+## Currently, I'm particularly focused on:

-*Building scalable and robust backend APIs with Java Spring Boot.
-Crafting dynamic and intuitive user interfaces using HTML and CSS.
-Exploring the power of cloud platforms, with foundational knowledge in AWS services like IAM, EC2, and S3, and a basic understanding of relational databases (RDB).
-Developing AI-driven and machine learning-based solutions using Python, OpenCV, YOLO, and Haar Cascade, and utilizing tools such as Scikit-learn, TensorFlow*
+📊 Basics of data analysis using Python, with libraries like Pandas, NumPy, and Matplotlib for working with datasets and creating visualizations.

+🤖 Introduction to machine learning, exploring algorithms for classification and prediction using Scikit-learn and simple models in TensorFlow.

+💻 Writing clean and modular Python code, focusing on logic building, file handling, and automation.

+🌐 Core concepts of web development, including building frontends with HTML/CSS and backend APIs using Java Spring Boot and MySQL.

+☁️ Learning the basics of cloud computing with AWS services like IAM, EC2, and S3 to understand deployment and storage.

+## 💬 Let’s Connect

+📧 Email: praveenpondugala16@gmail.com
+🔗 LinkedIn: linkedin.com/in/praveenpondugala1213

 ---